Anthony-Gambale/Pygame-3D/README.md

 *Figure 6: Projecting relative distance onto local basis vectors.*

 ## The consequences of using this method
-This technique has the potential to be much faster than current 3D renderering techniques, if there are no major issues with implementing it into a real 3D rendering API.
+This technique has the potential to be much faster than current 3D renderering techniques, provided that there are no major issues with implementing it into a real 3D rendering API.